Ecommerce Instagram Product Marketing Guide: AI-Powered Strategies (2026)

 Link Stories Strategically

-Stories get 500M+ daily viewers.
+Stories reach a huge daily audience.
 Use product stickers on every product-related Story.
 Add link stickers to drive traffic directly to product pages.

 Run Conversion-Focused Ads